 According to researchers at the University of Buffalo, being under constant stress leads to producing less of these regulating chemicals in our brain, which increases the possibility of depression.
 (2)

-Believe it or not, compounds found in marijuana (called cannabinoids) can supplement our very own endocannabinoid receptors, speeding up the recovery and growth of nervous tissues.
+Compounds found in marijuana (called cannabinoids) can supplement our very own endocannabinoid receptors, speeding up the recovery and growth of tissues.

 In theory, cannabis should balance and align the endocannabinoid system, which should provide relief for people who are depressed, in more ways than one.